abcdesktopio/docs/opsdocs/docs/index.md

 ## Quick online preview latest release {{ abcdesktop.latest_release }}

 You can discover abcdesktop.io desktopless services on the demo website. [https://demo.abcdesktop.io](https://demo.abcdesktop.io) instance is a quick example to illustrate how the abcdesktop.io project works.
-Your desktopless is ready to run **[JFV]up to** 10 minutes, and will be terminated by the garbage collector after 10 minutes.
+Your desktopless is ready to run up to 10 minutes, and will be terminated by the garbage collector after 10 minutes.
 It requires an OpenID Connect provider to sign-in like (Google, Facebook, Github).
 The security policy for Internet network prevents requests from your abcdesktop being allowed.
 Printer service (using cups) and sound service (using pulseaudio) inside the kubernetes pods are enabled.

 To reach the demo website, follow the link [https://demo.abcdesktop.io](https://demo.abcdesktop.io)